OWASP/ASVS/5.0/en/0x15-V7-Error-Logging.md

 ## V7.4 Error Handling

-The purpose of error handling is to allow the application to provide security relevant events for monitoring, triage and escalation.
+The purpose of error handling is to allow the application to provide security-relevant events for monitoring, triage and escalation.
 The purpose is not to create logs.
-When logging security related events, ensure that there is a purpose to the log, and that it can be distinguished by SIEM or analysis software.
+When logging security-related events, ensure that there is a purpose to the log and that it can be distinguished by SIEM or analysis software.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |